Ethereum vs. Bitcoin

 If you’re just getting started investing in cryptocurrency, you’ve more than likely heard of Bitcoin and Ethereum, two of the biggest blockchains in terms of value and influence.

 You’ve probably even stumbled across this page in the hopes of getting an understanding of what makes Ethereum and Bitcoin different.
-Well, it so happens that comparing Ethereum and Bitcoin is a great way to learn not just that, but also about crypto assets in general.
+Well, it so happens that comparing Ethereum vs Bitcoin is a great way to learn not just that, but also about crypto assets in general.